paraseba/rrss/README.md

 This will create a default store, connecting a Redis server in the given host and port.
 Every sessions will be saved under a key of the form `sessions:ID` where `ID` is a random UUID.
-If you want to customize the keys, you can pass a `key-mapper` option, with a function that maps string keys.
+If you want to customize the keys, you can pass a `key-mapper` option, with a function that maps session ids to Redis keys.
 For instance

     (defn key-mapper [key]
       (str "sessions:" key ":data"))